perturbo-code/perturbopy/docs/source/testsuite.rst

 	   filename: prefix_epwan.h5
 	   SOC: False
 	   polar: False
-	   description: "Desrciption of this epwan-fils"
+	   description: "Desrciption of this epwan file"
 	   pseudopotential: Description of the used pseudopotentials
 	   tags:
 	      - tag1